 The Point process model has been used commonly to forecast rainfall in which storm origins occur in a Poisson process.
 The Point process model is applied at a single site or fixed point where the storms arrive in a Poisson process.
 Each storm incorporates a group of random number of rain cell, where each cell has a random duration or lifetime and depth.
-The total rate of precipitation at time (t) is the sum of contributions from all cells active at (t) [Rodriguez-Iturbe et al., 1987].
+The total rate of precipitation at time (t) is the sum of contributions from all active cells at (t) [Rodriguez-Iturbe et al., 1987].
 This type of model uses complex equations and the analysis of precipitation is in time at a fixed point in space and the properties of the natural process can be deduced via the mathematical model.

 Stern & Coe [1984] have a model for daily rainfall in which wet and dry days occur in a Markov chain with seasonally dependent transition probabilities.
 In it the amounts of rain per wet day have a gamma distribution with seasonally dependent parameters.